danielcoral/fmr_obesity/README.md

 # Obesity & Microvascular condition

-Interaction between obesity and microvascular status
+Testing the interaction between obesity and microvascular condition using factorial mendelian randomization